-CAP-171 Media Tech Audio (2 credits)
+CAP-171 Media Tech Audio • 2 credits

 This course introduces students to the equipment used in a typical radio station.
-Students will learn how to work with hand-held recorders (mini-disc), a radio mixing board and a newswire service.
-This course will utilize both theory and extensive hands-on work.
+Students will learn how to work with handheld recorders (mini-disc), a radio mixing board and a newswire service.
+This course will utilize both theory and extensive handson work.
 Equivalent to CAP-125.

-CAP-173 Intro to Computer Fundamentals (3 credits)
+CAP-173 Intro to Computer Fundamentals • 3 credits

 This course is a foundation to all of the Communication Arts fields of study.
 It is an introduction to the use of computers and software relevant to the media.
 The software involves word processing, desktop publishing, electronic publishing, graphics, manipulation and insertion, database, spreadsheets and presentation tools.

-CAP-175 Media Tech Visual II (4 credits)

-Students will develop advanced video and still digital camera skills and techniques for production of images used in television, the internet and print publications.
+CAP-175 Media Tech Visual II • 4 credits Students will develop advanced video and still digital camera skills and techniques for production of images used in television, the internet and print publications.
 The course will have an emphasis on content used in the various media.
 Prerequisites: take CAP-165.
-Corequisite course: CAP-175L.
+Corequisite courses: CAP-175L.

-CAP-191 Campus Media I (6 credits)
+CAP-191 Campus Media I • 6 credits

 This course is a practicum for Ad/PR students in the campus radio station and the campus newspaper.
 It covers reporting, writing, commercial production and advertising layout.
 Not available for supplemental.
-Prerequisite(s): take CPU-190, WRI-174.
+Prerequisites: take CPU-190, WRI-174.